-Rabbi Ami and Rabbi Yitzchak Nafcha were sitting on Rabbi Yitzchak Natcha's porch.
-One of them began and said: Rabbi Eliezer disqualified all animals purchased from idolaters to be used for any korbanos.
-Another Amora said that the Rabbis cited a Scriptural verse proving that when the Beis Hamikdash will be rebuilt (in the Messianic era), the choicest animals of idolaters will be used for sacrifices: All the flocks of Keidar will be gathered into you.
+The Gemora cites an Amora's opinion that Rabbi Eliezer disqualified all animals purchased from idolaters to be used for any korbanos.
+Another Amora said that the Rabbis cited a Scriptural verse proving that when the Beis Hamikdash will be rebuilt (in the Messianic era), the choicest animals of idolaters will be used for sacrifices.
 However, Rabbi Eliezer responded that the verse is referring to those idolaters who will convert to Judaism (and although they will not be accepted, their animals will be fit to be used, for they will forsake their pagan practices, and we will not need to be concerned for sodomy).
-Rav Yosef said: What is the verse?
-For then I will change the nations to speak a pure language etc. Abaye asked: Perhaps they will only forsake idolatry (but not sodomy)?
+Abaye asked: Perhaps they will only forsake idolatry (but not sodomy)?
 Rav Yosef answered by citing the verse: they will worship Him with a united resolve, proving that they will accept all of the Torah's commandments.
+The Gemora cites an alternative version of the above discussion.